How to Increase Your Dealership’s BDC Experience

-Auditing your current process is another important step that empowers dealers to identify and fill any gaps in their BDC’s sales strategy.
-While BDC staffing models vary by dealership, in the most common model, the primary goal of the BDC is to deliver qualified prospects to the sales team for closing, rather than to close the sale themselves.
+Reviewing the current process is another crucial step that enables dealerships to detect and address any gaps in their BDC's sales strategy.
+Although BDC staffing models vary among dealerships for obvious reasons, the most common model involves the BDC's primary objective of delivering qualified prospects to the sales team for closing, rather than closing the sale themselves.

-As, potentially, the first interaction between a prospective customer and a member of a dealership’s staff, a BDC representative can play a massive role in setting the tone for a customer’s buying experience.
-Starting at that first touchpoint, BDC managers need to ensure they’re providing their team with access to as much information and insight as possible about their prospects to support helpful, data-driven conversations with customers.
+As the initial point of contact between a potential buyer and a dealership BDC representative, an agent can greatly influence the tone of the customer's overall experience.
+Starting from this first touchpoint, BDC managers must ensure that their team has access to as much information and insights as possible regarding their prospects.
+This is vital to support informative and data-driven conversations with customers.

 How to Manage Your BDC

 Dealership leaders should begin at the top level when building a BDC.
 When choosing managers, it's crucial to identify team members who can balance sales targets with a strong commitment to providing excellent customer experiences and relationship management.